neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 ### Flexible transfers with keyword arguments

-DataShuttle provides a number of keyword arguments to allow separate handling of files that are not found in *data-type* folders.
+DataShuttle provides a number of keyword arguments to allow separate handling of files that are not found in *datatype* folders.

 #### For use with the `-sub` / `--sub-names` flag